Genivia/SJOT/js2sjot/README.md

 ## In progress

 ### General
 - Options for different JSON Schema versions.
-Currently only version 4.
+Currently only supports version 4.

 ### Keywords
 - "id" and "$ref" to ids
-- "enum"
-  - Currently only implemented (naively) for "string" type
 - "allOf"
 - "anyOf"
 - "oneOf"